TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Markers/$readme.txt

 10/5/2022: v3.6 (pog version).
 Bugfix: same "active" bug again; turns out I only fixed it for two-way conversations yesterday.
      * Bugfix: prep talk markers would show even if the destination unit was dead.
      * Big overhaul of prep talk markers to improve performance.
-I feel like there's still room for improvement on the cleanliness side.
+I feel like there's still room for improvement on the cleanliness side. v3.6.1.
+Bugfix: prep talk markers won't show if either the src OR dest unit are dead.